DATES FOR 2023 COMPETITIONS

 Heats/Venues: Where possible, first preferences are given, but cannot be guaranteed.
 Placement in heats is dependent on registration numbers and proximity to the hosting venues.
 Please always check alternative dates of heats – just in case!
 Please also consider being a host school, as we would love to go to as many different schools as possible.
 (If there is a date you definitely can’t attend, please feel free to add this information in the ‘comments’ section.)

-Registration Fee: There is a nominal registration fee of $50 per school, regardless of the number of teams entered in the event.
-An invoice for this fee will be issued once registration has been recorded and is payable a minimum of 4 weeks prior to competing.
+Registration Fee: There is a nominal registration fee of $60 per school, regardless of the number of teams entered in the event.
+An invoice for this fee will be issued once registration has been recorded and is due and payable within 4 weeks of the invoice date.
+Non-payment by the due date will mean the registration for your school will drop to the bottom of the registration order.
 This fee is non-refundable.
+This payment must be paid for your school to compete (non-payment = non-compete).

 Background of Competition